 - Accurate revenue recognition is essential because it directly affects the integrity and consistency of a company’s financial reporting.

-- In order to standardize processes around revenue recognition, the FASB released ASC 606, which provides a five-step framework for recognizing revenue.
+- In order to standardize processes around revenue recognition, a five-step framework for recognizing revenue is relevant under both GAAP and IFRS.

 Revenue Recognition Explained

-The revenue recognition principle is a key component of accrual-basis accounting.
-This accounting method recognizes the revenue once it is considered earned, unlike the alternative cash-basis accounting, which recognizes revenue at the time cash is received.
-In the case of cash-basis accounting, the revenue recognition principle is not applicable.
+The revenue recognition principle is a key component of accrual basis accounting.
+This accounting method recognizes revenue once it is considered earned, unlike the alternative cash-basis accounting, which recognizes revenue at the time cash is received.
+Here’s a more detailed explanation of the two:

 Why Is Revenue Recognition Important?

 For some international companies, IFRS comes into play as opposed to GAAP.
-Many companies voluntarily follow IFRS(opens in a new tab) guidelines, but in some 144 countries that have mandated IFRS(opens in a new tab), these accounting practices are a legal requirement for financial institutions and public companies.
+Many companies voluntarily follow IFRS (opens in new tab) guidelines, but in some 140+ countries that have mandated IFRS (opens in new tab), these accounting practices are a legal requirement for financial institutions and public companies.

-According to IFRS criteria, the following conditions must be satisfied for revenue to be recognized:
+According to IFRS reporting standards, the following conditions must be satisfied for revenue to be recognized:

 - Risk and rewards have been transferred from seller to the buyer.